A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Quasistatic setting

 \section{Quasistatic setting}

-In this last section, we study the quasistatic evolution of the system under dissipative effects.
-We consider evolutions driven by time-dependent applied loads.
-The framework is the theory of \emph{rate-independent systems} \cite{mielke.roubicek}.
+In this last section, we study the variational model under quasistatic evolution in presence of dissipative effects.
+The evolution is driven by time-dependent applied loads and our framework is the theory of {rate-independent systems} \cite{mielke.roubicek}.